edenthecat/wanderline/README.md

 | `player-app/` | Standalone React player.
 Ships as a static bundle inside every generated project.
 Handles playback, keyboard / MediaSession / wired-IEM headphone controls, save slots, and offline caching.               |
 | `shared/`     | Types + helpers cross-consumed by the three above.                                                                                                                                                         |

-The player runtime and editor are decoupled: the editor uploads source + audio; a build job produces a versioned player bundle + story data; the reader loads the bundle from the built project's URL and never talks back to the editor.
+The player runtime and editor are decoupled: the editor uploads source + audio; a build job produces a versioned player bundle + story data; the reader loads the bundle from the built project's URL.

 ## Capabilities

-- **Ink 3 + Twee 3 in the same editor.** Same story graph shape either way — the parser branch determines the source language and the emitter round-trips back to the format you uploaded (with cross-format export as an escape hatch).
+- **Ink 3 + Twee 3 in the same editor.** The parser branch determines the source language and the emitter round-trips back to the format you uploaded (with cross-format export as an escape hatch).
-- **Audio-first playback.** Voiceover per node, background music per project, distinct indicators for each choice (heard, not seen).
+- **Audio-first playback.** Voiceover per node, background music per project, distinct indicators for each choice.
 Choice selection maps to configurable Bluetooth transport actions (`nexttrack` / `previoustrack` / `play`).
-- **Whisper transcription.** Uploaded audio can be transcribed locally with ggerganov's whisper.cpp; the transcript becomes captions in the player and the MediaSession metadata title on the lock screen.
 - **Real-time collaborative editing.** Node content, choice text, and settings edits sync across every editor tab open on the project (Yjs + WebSocket + Postgres persistence via a shadow-saver).
 - **Theme designer.** Per-component CSS-variable overrides (page / header / storyCard / choiceButton / instructionsCard / startButton / settingsPanel / resumePicker / errorBanner) with a font picker (any Google Font), live preview, and light/dark surface variants.
 - **Build pipeline.** Each build is a pinnable, downloadable snapshot: story JSON + audio + player bundle + integrity hashes.
 Retention + soft-delete + idempotent dedup keep the pipeline fast under repeat edits.